importantimport/hatsu/docs/src/admins/environments.md

 However, it may exist as a built-in preset (in the source code) or an example preset (in [`.env.example`](https://github.com/importantimport/hatsu/blob/main/.env.example))

+## HATSU_ENV_FILE

+- default: `/etc/hatsu/.env`

+Hatsu will first try to find the dotenv file in the current directory, and if unsuccessful will try to use the path indicated by `HATSU_ENV_FILE`.

 ## HATSU_DATABASE_URL

 - default: `sqlite::memory:`